 - ESL Courses (Engl 99 or 101; if appropriate)

-- Students in the MA TESL/AL or PhD ALT programs are sometimes assigned to teach in the Intensive English and Orientation Program (IEOP) or the Graduate College Oral English Certification Test (OECT)
+- Students in the MA TESL/AL or PhD ALT programs are sometimes assigned to teach in the Graduate College Oral English Certification Test (OECT)

 ISUComm Foundation Communication (English 150 and 250) is part of an ISU innovative program called ISUComm, which is managed by faculty from the Rhetoric and Professional Communication program and includes instruction in written, oral, visual, and electronic communication.
 New TAs enroll in a proseminar training course (ENGL 500: Teaching Multimodal Composition) that prepares them to teach these classes in general and this material in particular.
 Some Foundation Courses are also part of a Learning Community, in which a cadre of first-year students take several classes together, thus building a small community within the larger one of the university.
 When TAs teach in a Learning Community, they frequently have the opportunity to collaborate with a teacher from one of the other linked classes to coordinate their work.
 These courses are all part of a program and therefore instructors must adhere to course outcomes, agreed-upon assignments, and policies.
 Materials are provided to guide instruction and ensure course consistency for students.